AnggaR96s/Reforestation/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.